dario-vega/demo-lab-baggage/README.md

 ## DEMO API

 A common requirement is to build an API with serverless functions as a back end, and an API gateway providing front-end access to those functions.
 This is the scenario that we want to illustrate.
-Create a [function](./functions-fn/api/demo-api/func.js) which read the data from NoSQL table and implementing the logic tier.
+Create a [demo-api function](./functions-fn/api/demo-api/func.js) which read the data from NoSQL table and implementing the logic tier.

 The API Gateway service enables you to publish APIs with private endpoints that are accessible from within your network, and which you can expose with public IP addresses if you want them to accept internet traffic.
 The endpoints support API validation, request and response transformation, CORS, authentication and authorization, and request limiting.